Keon Coleman vs Ladd McConkey: The Full Breakdown

 Keon Coleman and Ladd McConkey are both viable fantasy wide receivers heading into 2026, but their 2025 production tells two different stories.
-Keon Coleman averaged 6.4 PPG across 13 games with the Buffalo Bills, while Ladd McConkey posted 9.2 PPG in 16 appearances for the Los Angeles Chargers.
+Keon Coleman averaged 7.0 PPG across 12 games with the Buffalo Bills, while Ladd McConkey posted 9.2 PPG in 16 appearances for the Los Angeles Chargers.

-A 2.8-PPG gap gives Ladd McConkey the edge on paper, but paper does not account for Thursday night matchups, weather games, or a star defender returning from injury.
+A 2.2-PPG gap gives Ladd McConkey the edge on paper, but paper does not account for Thursday night matchups, weather games, or a star defender returning from injury.
 The real question is not who was better in 2025, but who is the better start this specific week.

 Target volume is the story here.
 Ladd McConkey saw 106 targets in 2025, while Keon Coleman drew 59.
 That workload gap usually translates into a higher weekly floor for Ladd McConkey, even in weeks where Keon Coleman posts the bigger ceiling game.
 Consistency-minded managers lean toward target share; boom-bust managers chase the upside.